parthatara123/LinkedIn/readme.md

    - `postText`: Text for the post.
    - `image`: Image file to upload.
    - `title`: Image title

+   - Make sure that while selecting an image from local, it should be in 'Media' folder.

 4. The application will upload the image to LinkedIn and create a text post with the uploaded image and provided text.